 M.Yu.
 Lermontov, self-portrait, fragment

-Reproach and praise
+Reproach and Praise

-First - this is the high value of the feat of the Russian soldiers of 1812, admiration for the courage, unity of the people and fearlessness in the face of the enemy.
-Each participant in the battle understood that no one but him and his comrades could protect their country from a powerful enemy, which was then Napoleon Bonaparte and his army.
-“If it weren’t for God’s will, / They wouldn’t give up Moscow!”the narrator exclaims on behalf of the whole people.
+First - this is the high significance of the feat of the Russian soldiers of 1812, admiration for the courage, unity of the people and fearlessness in the face of the enemy.
+Each participant in the battle understood that no one except him and his comrades could defend their country from a powerful enemy, which was then Napoleon Bonaparte and his army.
+“If it weren’t for God’s will, / They wouldn’t give up Moscow!”The narrator exclaims on behalf of the entire people.

-Second the theme of the poem is a reproach to the generation of contemporaries of Lermontov himself - people of the 30s: "Bogatyrs - not you!".
-The narrator (and the author along with him) idealizes the past tense and laments that today's generation has lost many high quality.
-Echoes of the topic of opposition of generations can be found in many of Lermontov's works.
-For example, in the famous "Duma »: “I look sadly at our generation! / His future is either empty or dark, / Meanwhile, under the burden of knowledge and doubt, / It will grow old in inaction.
+Second The theme of the poem is a reproach to the generation of Lermontov’s own contemporaries - the people of the 30s: “The heroes are not you!”
+The narrator (and with him the author) idealizes the past and laments that today’s generation has lost many high quality.
+Echoes of the theme of opposition between generations can be found in many of Lermontov’s works.
+For example, in the famous Duma »: “I look sadly at our generation! / Its future is either empty or dark, / Meanwhile, under the burden of knowledge and doubt, / It will grow old in inaction.”

-"Borodino"it's a dialogue
+"Borodino"this is a dialogue

 Poem or poem?